-- 1. Implement all erosion and sediment control devices, including dewatering basins, as the first order of business. - 2.
+- 1. Implement all erosion and sediment control devices, including dewatering basins. - 2.
 Place one layer of geotextile fabric on the streambed, streambanks, and road approaches prior to placing the bedding material on the stream channel or approaches.
 Extend the geotextile fabric a minimum of 6 inches and a maximum of 1 foot beyond bedding material. - 3.
 The bedding material is coarse aggregate or gabion mattresses filled with coarse aggregate.